joangrigorov/uva-re-2016/Week-4/assignments.md

 A data store with course materials (books, references, papers, publications, links) should be available for each course.
 Teachers would publish the necessary course materials there.
 Searching through within this database is essential.

 ### 4. Homework assignments
+A special section for homework assignments should provide description and time period for the upcoming (and passed) assignments.
+Additionally, students would also be able to hand-in their assignments using a dedicated form for the purpose.

 ### 5. Grading

 ### 6. Chat-rooms/forums (inter-student communication)

 ## You also make your work of the first four weeks of the course presentable, your contribution could be in the following sections: only describe that that will make clear your contributions and what you've learned.
 No need to answer all questions: